How to Calculate the Weight of Your Metal Project

-Once you have the measurements for the sectional area, length and density of your metal, you can now determine the weight using the following metal weight calculation formula:
+Once you have the measurements for the sectional area, length, and density of your material, you can now calculate metal weight using the following calculation formula:

 - Weight (kg) = Sectional Area (mm2) x Length (m) x Density (g/cm3) x 1/1,000